sjain882/OMSI-Presentation-Tools/.github/README.md

 Lower versions of Visual Studio should work, but I used VS 2019 with the C++17 language standard.

 ‎
+## License:

+This software is licensed under the GNU General Public License v3 (GPL-3) licence.
+Please see https://www.gnu.org/licenses/gpl-3.0.en.html for more information.

+‎
 ## Credits:

 - **[sjain882](https://github.com/sjain882)** - Creator of this tool